-LEVC claims that its new model will cost drivers about £50 per week in fuel, if they do an average of about 115 miles per working day, which is £100 less than the outgoing 2.7-litre diesel engine-powered TX4 could manage.
+LEVC claimed that its new model will cost drivers about £50 per week in fuel, based on an average of about 115 miles per working day.
+The weekly estimate is £100 less than the outgoing 2.7-litre diesel-powered TX4 can achieve.

-The new electric taxi arrives ahead of 2018 legislation from Transport for London (TfL) that dictates all new cabs must have a ‘zero-emission capable’ range of at least 30 miles.
-The car is powered by an advanced battery electric powertrain with a 1.3-litre petrol generator, a system that its maker calls eCity.
+The new electrified taxi arrives ahead of new-for-2018 legislation from Transport for London (TfL) that dictates all new cabs must be capable of zero-emissions driving for at least 30 miles.
+The LEVC TX is powered by an advanced battery electric powertrain with a 1.3-litre petrol generator, a system that its maker calls 'eCity'.

 This range-extender technology gives the TX a range of more than 400 miles and it can run for more than 70 miles on electric power only.
-Although full technical specifications will be revealed at a later date, it can charge from empty to almost full in 20 minutes on a rapid charger, in two hours with a fast charger and in eight to 10 hours on a trickle charge.
+It can charge its depleted battery to almost full in 20 minutes via a rapid charger, in two hours with a fast charger and in about eight to ten hours on a trickle charger.

 LEVC will service the taxis for free during the first three years or 90,000 miles of their lives.
 It will also provide a full manufacturer warranty and free roadside assistance for the first three years or 120,000 miles.